Up & Away (Kid Ink album)

 Up & Away is the debut studio album by American rapper Kid Ink.
 It was released on June 12, 2012, by the independently incorporated record label Tha Alumni Music Group.
 The album was supported by the singles: "Time of Your Life" and "Lost in the Sauce".
+Despite not being released as a single, the album's twelfth track, "Hell and Back", received Platinum certification by the Recording Industry Association of America (RIAA).

 Commercial performance

 The album debuted at number 20 on the Billboard 200, with first-week sales of 20,000 copies in the United States.
 As of October 18, 2012, the album has sold 45,000 copies in the United States.